david11yf29/0.Web_Design_Note/README.md

 ---

 ## 29. jQuery
-Go to the link and look for the jQuery and copy paste after the `</body>` element
+Go to the link and look for the jQuery and copy paste before the `</body>` element
 [Google Libraries](https://developers.google.com/speed/libraries/)

 ---